JetBrains/guide/site/webstorm/tips/todo-and-fixeme/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 Want to remind yourself to do or fix something in your code?
-Add a *TODO* or
+Add a *TODO* or *Fixme* comment.

-  *Fixme* comment.

 You will see all these reminders in the TODO tool window.
-WebStorm will also warn you

-  before the commit if you have any TODOs left.
+WebStorm will also warn you before the commit if you have any TODOs left.
----